Skip to main content

 Creating a group structure and re-organising the operations is often the right solution, but it is imperative that the correct steps are taken in advance so that the desired outcome is achieved.

 In creating a group, the default for many has been the old reliable golden share.
 However, depending on the needs of the client, this may not be the best option.
-Factors that should be considered include the group requirements from a taxation perspective, the ability to transfer assets within the group, the ability to potentially pay dividends up to the holding company free of tax and close company surcharge adn the future impact of any change of ownership arising from creating a group structure.
+Factors that should be considered include the group requirements from a taxation perspective, the ability to transfer assets within the group, the ability to potentially pay dividends up to the holding company free of tax and close company surcharge and the future impact of any change of ownership arising from creating a group structure.

 How We Can Help With Your Company Restructuring

-Each re-structuring or re-organisation is different and will need separate consideration.
 Below are some of the options that can be used:

 For more information and to discuss your client’s needs, email us or call us today on 053-9100000.
 We look forward to working with your practice.